HEALTH

 Exercise can help improve physical function and mobility in people with dementia, which can help with activities of daily living.
 It is important to note that exercise should be tailored to the individual’s abilities and done under the guidance of a healthcare professional.

+Dementia is a complex condition that requires a personalized approach to care.
+Click here to learn how doctors diagnose dementia.
+The best exercise plan for individuals with dementia will depend on their specific needs and abilities.
 Some types of exercise, such as aerobic exercise, resistance training, balance and coordination exercises, and mind-body exercises, have positively affected cognitive and physical function in people with dementia.

 It is essential to get in touch with a healthcare professional to develop the best exercise plan for an individual.
 The healthcare professional can take into account the person’s physical and cognitive abilities, as well as any other medical conditions, and can help create a safe and effective exercise plan tailored to their specific needs.